-An eEmployee may be required to work on a holiday, if approved at the discretion of the General Manager.
-Any employees working at the discretion of the General Manager on a District_recognized holidays will be compensated at the employee's hourly rate (as defined by the FLSA) in addition to the regular days' pay for the holiday, if eligible for overtime pay as defined in the "Overtime" section, to any holiday pay he or she may otherwise receive.
+An employee may be required to work on a holiday, if approved at the discretion of the General Manager.
+Any employee working on a District-recognized holiday will be compensated at the employee's hourly rate in addition to any holiday pay he or she may otherwise receive.
 See the District Holiday policy section.